blockscout/blockscout-rs/da-indexer/README.md

 DA Indexer Service
 ===

 The DA Indexer service collects blobs from different DA solutions (currently only Celestia and EigenDA) and provides a convenient API for fetching blob data.
+In addition to indexing blobs, this service can be configured to fetch L2 batch metadata corresponding to a specific blob (currently only available for Celestia).

 ## Celestia
 The Celestia indexer runs on top of the [Celestia light node](https://docs.celestia.org/nodes/light-node).
 It is worth noting that the indexer collects only blobs and some block metadata, it does not collect full blocks, transactions, etc.